ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 ```
 {: pre}

-Other commands will require a connection ID, save the ID as an environment variable so you can use it later, for example:
+Other commands require a connection ID.
+Save the ID as an environment variable so you can use it later, for example:

 ```text
 connection="4892849f-368e-9999-bb58-8888fb21e513"